fabiosilvalima/FSL.ModelBinderInMvcAndWebApi/README.md

 **Use of Model Binder in MVC and Web API**

-The gol is to show how to create a custom binder to use in both MVC and WEB API applications.
+The goal is to show how to create a custom Model Binder to use in both MVC and WEB API applications.

 ---